 VIDEO: We Went Foraging For Winter's Wild Edibles

-People might not think of winter as a fruitful season for foraging wild edibles, but nutritionist and expert forager Debbie Naha says there's actually a lot out there that you can find year round.
+People might not think of winter as a fruitful season for foraging wild edibles, but nutritionist and expert forager Debbie Naha says there's actually a lot out there that you can find year-round.

 Naha first got into foraging during college, when a fellow student told her that you could eat the dandelions growing on the campus lawn.
 That sparked her interest in wild plants; she's been learning to identify and cook with them ever since.